Xilinx/Vitis_Model_Composer/HDL/Digital_Filtering/Reloadable_FIR_Filter/README.md

 This example shows how to reload the 5-tap symmetric FIR with the coefficient values of 7 8 9 8 7.

+:bulb: Note the reloadbale filter must be of the same specification and size of the intial filter.
+For example, if the initial filter is symetric, (for example specified as [1 2 3 2 1] in the filter mask), then the reloadable coffeicients should be [-1 2 -3], if the relaodable filter needs to be [-1 2 -3 2 -1].

 ![](images/screen_shot.PNG)
 ------------
 Copyright 2020 Xilinx